PVC jacket/sheath. Plastic insulation around each copper wire,

 casing that emits little smoke for cable in the plenum (space between

-ceiling and floor). teflon?
+ceiling and floor, airflow not in ducts). teflon?
 Not riser cable.

 RJ-45 (8P8C) connector/plug into port/jack.
 Terminates the cable.